monte-language/monte/docs/source/runtime.rst

    This object provides a useful collection of time-related methods:
    * `fromNow(delay :Double)`: Produce a promise which will fully resolve after at least `delay` seconds have elapsed in the runtime.
+The promise will resolve to a `Double` representing the precise amount of time elapsed, in seconds.
    * `sendTimestamp(callable)`: Send a `Double` representing the runtime's clock to `callable`.